Offline text prediction · macOS

 One-time model download

-Pick a model (Gemma 4 or Qwen3.5 GGUF) and it downloads once to your Mac.
+Pick a GGUF model from the catalog (Qwen3 Base, Gemma 3, MoE variants — or bring your own) and it downloads once to your Mac.
 After that the file is local forever — re-launch on a plane and it loads straight from disk.

 Optional update check